xBLACKICEx/rustowl/README.md

 ### VSCode

-You can install VSCode extension from [this link](https://marketplace.visualstudio.com/items?itemName=cordx56.rustowl-vscode).
+You can install VS Code extension from [this link](https://marketplace.visualstudio.com/items?itemName=cordx56.rustowl-vscode).

 ## Other editor support

 We support Neovim and Emacs.
 You can also create your own LSP client.
-If you would like to implement a client, please refer to the [owlsp specification](docs/lsp-spec.md).
+If you would like to implement a client, please refer to the [The RustOwl LSP specification](docs/lsp-spec.md).

 ### Neovim